Your cart is currently empty!

 When choosing the right format for your resized photos, consider the type of image you’re using and the overall impact on page load performance.

 When resizing images, it is also important to determine the optimal dimensions for your resized photos.
-The ideal dimensions will depend on the size of your website, but in general, you should aim for images that are around 1000-2000 pixels wide and less than 1MB in file size.
+The ideal dimensions will depend on the size of your website and where the image is being used, but in general, you should aim for images that are around 1000 pixels wide and less than 1MB in file size.
+If you have a specific dimension for a featured image or an image used on social media, then use the specific size.

 Here are some tips on how to determine the ideal image dimensions for your website: